Goodwill in Accounting: Meaning, Valuation, and Why It Matters

 Goodwill appears as an asset on the balance sheet when a company purchases another business for more than the fair value of its identifiable assets and liabilities.
 This excess amount reflects the non-physical assets, such as brand reputation or customer loyalty, known as goodwill.

-Companies list it under intangible assets on the acquirer’s balance sheet.
+Companies list it under intangible assets on the acquirer’s balance.
 Recording goodwill in this way shows investors that part of what they bought has significant unquantifiable value, which might benefit the entire business in the future.

 Negative goodwill arises if a company pays less than the fair value of the acquired business’s net assets.
 This scenario usually leads to immediate profit recorded on the financial statements because it indicates a bargain purchase was made.